For the Pension Provision Debeka and Us Develop Objective Assessment Frameworks for Its Customer Service

 • How does the value of pension products change under different inflation scenarios?

-• How is the model framework adjusted, i.e. calibrated, to the market situation?
+• How is the model calibrated i.e. adjusted to the market situations?

-• How are expertise and market forecasts incorporated into the calculations?
+• How are market forecasts and assessments by experts incorporated into the calculations?

 In addition to methodological research, we are developing application tools.
-With these project contents, we – the Fraunhofer ITWM and Debeka – are strategically positioning ourselves for future trends and the growing information needs of customers.
-The focus is always on consumer protection issues.
-As an institute, we also want to support the industry in implementing regulatory requirements and legal initiatives in a practical and high-quality manner.
+With this project, we – the Fraunhofer ITWM and Debeka – are strategically positioning ourselves for future trends and the growing information needs of customers.
+Issues of consumer protection are always taken into account.
+As an institute for applied research, we support the industry in implementing regulatory requirements and legal initiatives to ensure high quality.

 Future Regulation for Supervisory Authorities and Insurers

-Products are to be examined with the help of scenario analyses, with BaFin providing the standard for Packaged Retail and Insurance-Based Investment Products (PRIIPs).
-The German Actuarial Association (DAV) recommends the PIA basic model as the basis for this.
+Products are to be examined with the help of scenario analyses, with BaFin intending to use the standard for Packaged Retail and Insurance-Based Investment Products (PRIIPs).
+The German Actuarial Association (DAV) recommends the PIA-Basismodell as the calculational basis for the risk indicators and the illustrative product scenarios.

 The topic is also gaining momentum at European level: In October 2024, EIOPA (European Insurance and Occupational Pensions Authority) published a consultation paper on the topic of »Value for Money«.
-As a scientific institution with many years of expertise in the classification of pension products, we have drawn up a statement to support supervisory authorities in making the benefits for customers measurable and assessable.
+As a scientific institution with many years of expertise in the classification of pension products, we submitted a statement to support supervisory authorities in making the benefits for customers measurable and assessable.

 Cooperation Between Debeka and Fraunhofer ITWM

-In 2018, Debeka approached our team at Fraunhofer ITWM with a view to using the PIA basic model for its company pension products.
+In 2018, Debeka approached our team at Fraunhofer ITWM with the intention to use the PIA-Basismodell for its company pension products.
 The aim of the so-called »Transparency Initiative« is to offer customers a uniform and transparent evaluation of the products.
-As Fraunhofer ITWM, we stand for objectivity and neutrality with our model standard – an important factor, as key return figures have so far mostly been calculated by the pension funds themselves.
+As Fraunhofer ITWM, we embody objectivity and neutrality with our model standard – important factors for transparency, as so far, provisioning institutions have mostly calculated return indicators themselves.

 At the beginning of the project, the focus was on the analysis of occupational pension tariffs and the modeling of diversification effects for equity investments.
-These topics are still relevant – equity modeling in particular is becoming increasingly topical again in view of the evidence of benefits for customers.
+These topics are still relevant—particularly, equity modeling gains relevance in terms of demonstrating the benefits of pension products for customers.

 Practical Experience: Debeka Also Relies on Scenario Analyses in Sales

-»The model has also established itself as a valuable tool for us in the sale of company pension schemes,« reports Dr. Matthias Herzog, who is responsible for training sales representatives at Debeka.
-Since 2023, Debeka has been using the model specifically to provide companies in particular with comprehensive and transparent advice. »Our customers benefit from the fact that we can present various market developments to them using scenarios – this creates a much better understanding of the complexity of multi-pot products and the impact of different investment strategies«.
+»In the sale of company pension schemes, the model proves to be a useful tool for us,« reports Dr. Matthias Herzog, who is responsible for training sales representatives at Debeka.
+Since 2023, Debeka has been using the model to present retirement solutions and pension products to companies in a particularly comprehensive and transparent way. »Our customers benefit from our ability to visualize different market developments using scenarios – this creates a much better understanding of the complexity of structured products and the impact of different investment strategies.«

-Debeka's advices focus on companies that want to establish a company pension scheme for their employees.
-Here, the model helps to demonstrate both opportunities and risks in a fair and comprehensible way. »The scenario analyses help us to communicate complex interrelationships in an understandable way and to make well-founded decisions together with our customers,« says Herzog.
-The model also makes an important contribution internally: every year, around 20 to 25 new customer advisors are trained, who use the scenario calculations to develop a deeper understanding of Debeka's products and the dynamics of the capital markets.
+Debeka focuses on companies that want to establish a company pension scheme for their employees.
+Here, the model helps to demonstrate both opportunities and risks in a fair and comprehensible way. »The scenario analyses help us to present complex retirement solutions in an understandable way and to make well-founded decisions together with our customers,« says Herzog.
+The model also makes an important contribution internally: every year, around 20 to 25 new customer service representatives are trained, who use the scenario calculations to develop a deeper understanding of Debeka's products and the dynamics of the capital markets.